 Lots of venues have large mirrors to help make the room seem larger or capture natural lighting.
 Instead of trying to angle everyone into a photo, gather them in front of a mirror for the perfect group selfie.
 Is it really a party if there's no bathroom mirror selfie?

-Use these amazing tips to simplify your group party shots.
+We hope our guide on how to take group photos and selfies helped simplify your group party shots.
 Of course, if all else fails, you can always ask someone else to take the group photo for you, but where's the fun in that?